 I wasn’t asleep.
 I’d been awake since about five, going over a few things in my head, ruminating, worrying.
-I made coffee at six, gazed over the lake for a while, watched the sun come up.
+I poured myself some coffee at six, gazed over the lake, watched the sun come up.
 As usual, a pretty underwhelming experience.
 It hovers near the horizon for a while and then just plops itself into the sky, like someone’s flicking a switch somewhere.
 Perhaps they are.
-Then I put some music on, did a bit of pacing.
+Then I turned some music on, did a bit of pacing.
 I’ve become very good at pacing.
 I finally lay back down at about ten to seven, but no sleep came.
 I’ve only had four hours, but of course that doesn’t matter.
 We don’t need sleep, but people do it anyway.

-So Lennon was supposed to arrive at eleven, but Felix says he’s boarding the Trav right now.
+So Lennon was supposed to arrive at eleven, but now Felix says half nine.
 Everyone’s always early around here.
 Drives me nuts.
-Anyway: zone T136 to zone T109 takes about an hour, so he’ll be arriving at approximately half nine.
 I’d better get my shit together.
-I sigh and swing my feet out of the bed onto the permanently fluffy white carpet.
-It always amuses me, this carpet; it looks straight out of a display home for a 1980s housing development in Florida or somewhere.
-Actually, that goes for the interior of my whole house.
+I sigh and swing my feet out of the bed onto the perpetually fluffy white carpet.
+It always amuses me, this carpet.
+Actually, that goes for the interior of my whole house: it’s like some display home for a Floridian housing development.
 Yellow walls and pastel sofa covers.
 Too many cushions.
 Nondescript art in rubbishy gold frames.
 Glass coffee tables with those horrible curvy metal legs that I always bash my ankle on.
 Felix says this is the kind of stuff they give you when they don’t know what you really want.
-Fair point, I suppose; I never did have a particularly strong sense of home style.
-Of course, I could swap some of it at a Memory Store.
-But who can be arsed to do that?
+Fair point, I suppose: I never did have a particularly strong sense of home style.

-My wardrobe, however, they got right.
-Decent jeans and a few combats, DMs, a couple of jackets: a reasonable denim one, a bashed up leather like De Niro’s in Midnight Run – nice touch – and a geeky blue blazer with a few badges, CND, Screamadelica, Meat Is Murder.
-Then an okay selection of T-shirts: Pixies, Cure, Joy Division, that kind of thing… and Glastonbury 2004, the first year I went with Saffron, coincidentally or not.
+But my wardrobe, they got right.
+Decent jeans and some combats, Doc Martens, a couple of jackets: a reasonable denim, a bashed up leather and a geeky blue blazer with a few badges.
+Then an acceptable selection of rock T-shirts, including – coincidentally or not – one from a festival Saffron and I actually went to.
 So I don’t have to fake anything there, at least.

 I dive into the shower.
 We don’t need to wash, but people do it anyway.
-Old habits die hard.
 For me it’s one of the few things I actually enjoy; it feels real, calming, and it’s free, obviously.
 I’ve been known to shower for many hours.
-Today I allow myself twenty minutes and then jump out, marvelling, not for the first time, at the absence of the chill one usually feels between leaving the shower and wrapping yourself in a towel.
-But no towels needed here.
-The water does its slightly creepy vanishing-into-my-skin thing and I’m ready to throw my clothes on, but I stop for a moment to glance in the mirror.
+Today I allow myself a diplomatic fifteen minutes and then I’m ready to throw some clothes on, but I stop for a moment to glance in the mirror.

 This glance reveals a curious crossbreed.
-The hair is from that brief moment in 1991 when it had both texture and gravity on its side.
-Dark brown with the slightest hint of sun-bleached red, it flops in the right places and stays back if I ask it nicely.
+The hair is from that brief moment in my late teens when it had both texture and gravity on its side; dark brown with the slightest hint of sun-bleached red, it flops in the right places and stays back if I ask it nicely.
 But I haven’t the faintest idea what’s going on with the body.
-It’s relatively tanned and the shoulders are broad, suggesting a snapshot from that Greek holiday we took in 2006, but there’s back hair, which I never had, and an unbelievably horrible beer paunch that nothing will shift – and believe me, I’ve tried.
+It’s relatively tanned and the shoulders are broad, but there’s back hair, which is totally wrong, and an unbelievably horrible beer paunch that nothing will shift – and believe me, I’ve tried.
 To make matters worse, whichever dipshit selected the T-shirts didn’t account for this bulge, and they’re all size medium.
-The only ones that don’t make me look like an out-of-shape A&R man are the aforementioned Glastonbury classic and a rather questionable late-90s Blur number.
-Thank goodness nothing needs to be laundered, is all I can say.
+Everything but the festival shirt makes me look like an out-of-shape A&R man.
+Just as well nothing needs to be laundered.

-I sling on the Glasto shirt and some jeans, light a cigarette and call Felix.
-He picks up on the second ring.
+I sling on some jeans, light a cigarette and call Felix.
+He picks up on the first ring.

 ‘Podge,’ he says.